 ii) Make it accessible immediately (born accesssible).
 'Born accessible' is a concept coined by Betsy Beaumon, Benetech's president.
 She realized that as content is increasingly 'born digital', it should also be 'born accessible'.
 Instead of requiring the remediation to make publications accessible, intsead of having to create special versions for the users of AT, and instead of those versions costing extra and often available only long after publication, publications should have accessibility built in at the point of creation.'
 (Turner, 2018)

 iii) Be aware of your learners.
 The Equality Act (2010) requires that we do not discriminate against any student on the grounds of a disability.
-Arrangements should be made to ensure that this does not happen, and in some cases, this requires 'reasonable adjutments'.
+Arrangements should be made to ensure that this does not happen, and in some cases, this requires 'reasonable adjustments'.
 For some students, this will be the provision of assistive software.
-HudStudy at the University of Huddersfield can advise on suitable software, training and support, but all staff should be aware that they may have students using special software to access their studies.
+HudStudy at the University of Huddersfield can advise on suitable software, training and support.
+All staff should be aware that they may have students using special software to access their studies.
 If resources are not 'born accessible', then staff should make sure that students can still access work using their software.

 Why is digital accessibility important?

 Students want to be able to see, use and understand the resources they need to make progress in their studies.
 Everyone has had times when they have picked up something that doesn't make sense or causes more problems than it solves.
 For students, poor quality, inaccessible resources can delay their work, lead them to contacting their tutors, or even make them give up all together.

 It is really important that we make all our modules as accessible as possible, so that students do not face the frustration and confusion that can come from poor materials.